ibm-cloud-docs/AnalyticsEngine/wce-wcl-install.md

 Perform the following steps to update the command line interface:

-1. Download the new Analytics Engine CLI binary.
-2. Uninstall the old CLI plugin.
+1. Uninstall the existing CLI plugin.
-3. Install the new Analytics Engine CLI from the downloaded location.
+3. Install the new Analytics Engine CLI plugin.